Qbox-project/qbx_core/README.md

 # qbx_core

-qbx_core is a framework created on September 27, 2022, as a successor to qb-core to continue the development of a solid foundation for building easy-to-use, performant, and secure server resources.
+qbx_core is a framework created on September 27, 2022, as a successor to qb-core and continues the development of a solid foundation for building easy-to-use, performant, and secure server resources.

 Want to know more?
 View our [documentation](https://qbox-project.github.io/)